-I’ve been looking at getting a larger 3D printer for a while now and just pulled the trigger on the ADIMLab Gantry Pro.
+I’ve been looking at getting a larger 3D printer for a while now and just pulled the trigger on the ADIMLab Gantry Pro on Amazon.
 I’m very excited about this purchase and wanted to give you guys an overview of the unboxing and my initial thoughts of the printer.
 I will be posting more details on this printer in later posts as well as uploading time-lapse videos to my YouTube channel.

 The printer was shipped in a generic-looking box, which threw me off at first given the cost, but the more I thought about it the more I was ok with it.
 The printer was delivered while I was at work so it sat outside for several hours.
 I live in a good area but this still concerns me because you never know who may see the delivery and try to take it, especially if it was in a flashy box.
 The box was also quite large and heavy, coming in at 25.2x23x8.7 and 27.5lbs, but hey it’s a large printer so can’t complain there.

 Overall the packaging was very good, actually probably one of the best I’ve seen in a while.
 The sides were reinforced with wood and every part of the printer was secured in foam.
 These printers are shipped from China so the extra packaging was really needed.